pragmafabrik/Pomm2Faker/README.md

     ->unsetDefinition('created_at')
     ;

-// Populate the database with 10 students and return the converted values
+// Populate the database with 10 students and return the rows converted values.
-// even the ones set by the database DEFAULT statement.
 $students = $session->getFaker('student')->save(10);
 ```